Kent Tsai

-Kent Tsai Fan-hsi (蔡凡熙 (Chhòa Hoân-hi); born Tsai Cheng-hung on 26 June 1997) is a Taiwanese actor.
+Kent Tsai Fan-hsi (蔡凡熙 (Cài Fánxī); born Tsai Cheng-hung; 26 June 1997) is a Taiwanese actor.

 Education

 After graduating from the performing arts department of New Taipei City Private Zhuangjing Senior Industrial Homework Vocational School in New Taipei City, Tsai earned a bachelor's degree in performing arts from the Taipei City University of Science and Technology.

 Career

 Tsai made his acting debut in HBO Asia's first original series in Mandarin, The Teenage Psychic, in 2017.
 Also in the same year, he appeared in Giddens Ko's horror film Mon Mon Mon Monsters and starred in romance film All Because of Love.